googlearchive/cloud-sdk-npm-package/README.md

 ## Project Status

-This project is currently in Alpha.
-As such, the direction of the project, its underlying design decisions, and/or Google's commitment to it may change rapidly and/or without prior notice.
+This project is **deprecated**, and is no longer being maintained.

+The direction of the project, its underlying design decisions, and/or Google's commitment to it may change rapidly and/or without prior notice.

 Furthermore, this is not an official Google product - experimental or otherwise.